chbaranowski/springboot-swagger-sample/readme.md

-# Spring Boot REST API Starter
+# Spring Boot REST API Sample

 The project contains a blueprint for a REST API server and client.
 REST API is defined via a swagger definition see `sample-api.yaml`.
 The REST server and client is generate by using the swagger code generator.